We've made operational changes during the Covid-19 pandemic to ensure we continue to regulate nurses, midwives and nursing associates effectively.

 Registration appeals have been postponed for the time being, and we’re keeping in close contact with all appellants whose appeals are affected.
 Going forward, changes to our rules mean we’ll be able hold hearings remotely during the emergency period.
 In the meantime, we’ve been able to progress a number of cases where the NMC does not contest the appeal.

 We are continuing to process applications from overseas applicants wishing to join our register.
-In line with the latest advice from the UK Government, all three OSCE test centres will resume tests from Monday 20 July 2020.
+In line with the latest advice from the UK Government, all three OSCE test centres reopened on Monday 20 July 2020.

 Check our Covid-19: Information for overseas candidates page for the latest information.